 Most recipes for sautéed broccolini will tell you to blanch the broccolini first (cook briefly in salted water, then quickly rinse in cold water or dip in ice water).
-But I like to sauté the broccolini first, until browned and crisp, then add a bit of water to the hot pan, cover and briefly steam, just until the stems are crisp-tender.
+But I like to sauté the broccolini first, until browned and crispy, then add a bit of water to the hot pan, cover and briefly steam, just until the stems are tender-crisp.

 - 2 bunches fresh broccolini